dimitridittrich/add-azure-resource-tag/README.md

 # add-azure-resource-tag

-This bash script uses the Azure CLI (Azure Command Line Interface) to update resource tags in Azure.
+The bash script "az-resource-tags-update.sh" uses the Azure CLI (Azure Command Line Interface) to update resource tags in Azure.

 The script starts by reading the contents of a JSON file named az-tags-update-baseline.json into the VM_LIST variable.
 It then uses the jq tool to iterate through each line of the JSON file and extract specific information.